gofynd/fdk-client-python/documentation/platform/CONFIGURATION.md

-Retrieve applications from other sellers.
-Retrieve all other seller applications that were not created within the current company. but have opted for the current company's inventory.
+Use this API to fetch all other seller applications that were not created within the current company. but have opted for the current company's inventory

 *Returned Response:*